-The Barracuda Web Application Firewall also monitors server health by sending requests at configured intervals which are independent of incoming traffic.
-Out-of-Band health checks performed in addition to user traffic connections.
-The Out-of-Band Health Check parameters specify layer 4 and layer 7 server monitoring.
+The Barracuda Web Application Firewall also monitors server health by sending requests at configured intervals that are independent of incoming traffic.
+Out-of-Band health checks are performed in addition to user traffic connections.
+The Out-of-Band health check parameters specify Layer 4 and Layer 7 server monitoring.

 If a server health check fails, the server is marked as out-of-service.
-Out-of-service servers continue to be sent data based on Out-Of-Band Health Check configuration, so when a health check succeeds, the server's status reverts to in-service.
-An out-of-service server can only be restored to service using out-of-band health checks because in-band checks require user traffic to be sent to the server, and user traffic isn’t sent to an out-of-service server.
+Out-of-service servers continue to be sent data based on the Out-of-Band health check configuration.
+Therefore, when a health check succeeds, the server's status reverts to in-service.
+An out-of-service server can only be restored to service by using Out-of-Band health checks because In-Band checks require user traffic to be sent to the server, and user traffic is not sent to an out-of-service server.

 Application Layer Health Check

-Application Layer Health Check sends an HTTP request to verify the server is responding correctly.
+An Application Layer health check sends an HTTP request to verify the server is responding correctly.
 A correct response verifies the server is healthy.
 Otherwise, the server is marked as out-of-service.
-The Application Layer Health Check settings specify the HTTP request type (URL, Method, Headers), and healthy response (Status Code, Match Content String).
+The Application Layer health check settings specify the HTTP request type (URL, method, headers), and healthy response (status code, match content string).